chrinide/pydaal-getting-started/README.md

 3. Model Evaluation and Quality Metrics
 4. Trained Model Storage and Portability

-More details on all of these stages are available in [Volume 3](./1-gentle-introductory-series/volume-3-analytics-model-building-deployment.ipynb).
+More details on all these stages are available in [Volume 3](./1-gentle-introductory-series/volume-3-analytics-model-building-deployment.ipynb).

 ### Currently, helper function classes are provided for
 1. [Linear Regression](./2-helper-function-classes/LinearRegression)